Marketionist/testing-starter-kit/README.md

 This is a collection of free open source software testing tools with some links on how to use them.

-The scope of this particular list is limited to things that QA Automation Engineers, Software Development Engineers in Test (SDET), Web Developers, etc. are likely to find useful.
+The scope of this particular list is limited to things that Test Automation Engineers, Software Development Engineers in Test (SDET), Web Developers, etc. are likely to find useful.

 You can help by sending Pull Requests to add more tools and links to "how to use" instructions.